 - Price: Tuft and Needle is considerably cheaper than Helix.
 If you’re looking for the most affordable alternative, you may want to take a look at this mattress instead.

-- Customization: Tuft and Needle does not offer any customization.
+- Customization: Tuft and Needle do not offer any customization.
 It will be the same on both sides.

 - Materials: Tuft and Needle use the same kind of materials, with a few brand-specific differences.
 Overall, most people probably wouldn’t notice a difference in comfort between the two (apart from the customizable options).

-- Warranty: Like Helix and Leesa, Tuft and Needle offers a 100-day trial and a 10-year limited warranty.
+- Warranty: Like Helix and Leesa, Tuft and Needle offer a 100-day trial and a 10-year limited warranty.